Addison’s Disease – Standard Poodle MHC Study

-Addison’s disease (also referred to as primary hypoadrenocorticism) is an immune-mediated disease in dogs and humans in which the body attacks the outer layer of the adrenal glands, which are small organs near the kidneys.
+Addison’s disease (also referred to as primary hypoadrenocorticism) is an immune-mediated disease in dogs and humans in which the body attacks the outer layer of the adrenal glands.
 This leads to a deficiency in key hormones (cortisol and aldosterone) which regulate responses to stress and water/electrolyte balance.
 Dogs often present with waxing and waning gastrointestinal signs, a finicky appetite, or generalized lethargy.
-In some cases, dogs present to veterinarians in a shock state, which can be life-threatening if the consequences of Addison’s disease are not recognized promptly and treated.
+In some cases, dogs present to veterinarians in a shock state, which can be life-threatening if the signs of Addison’s disease are not recognized promptly.
 Therapy for Addison’s disease is available, but requires lifelong commitment by owners with hormone replacement therapy (typically a monthly injection and daily pills).

 Dr. Steven Friedenberg and the Canine Genetics Laboratory at the University of Minnesota College of Veterinary Medicine are working to identify whether any variants in the major histocompatibility complex (MHC) genes are associated with Addison’s disease in Standard Poodles.
 The MHC genes are the most diverse genes in animals, and because of their key role the immune system, they are associated with many different autoimmune diseases across species.

-For this study, we are only enrolling Standard Poodles at this time.
+For this study, we are only currently enrolling Standard Poodles.

 - 5 years of age or older